openethereum/openethereum.github.io/Tutorial-Part-4.md

 }
 ```

 Here we have rewritten the component to include a new `Bond` which, via the `InputBond`, we are using to represent the current text in the text input field.
 We are passing this into the `lookupAddress` function to turn it into a `Bond` equivalent to the address for that name in the registry, and using this as the `value` of a reactive `Hash` display component.
-We are also using it in conjunction with `parity.bonds.getBalance` to display a formatted balance of the account.
+We are also using it in conjunction with `bonds.getBalance` to display a formatted balance of the account.

 Here's what it looks like: